AydinSakar/python-layers/README.md

  * **blob.py** - Arbitrary-sized and sparse large binary objects.
  * **bulk.py** - Bulk-loads external datasets to FoundationDB with extensible support for CSV, JSV, and blobs.
  * **counter.py** - High-performance counter that illustrates the use of dynamic sharding for high contention conditions.
-Note: counters can also be implemented using an [atomic operation](http://foundationdb.com/documentation/latest/api-python.html#atomic-operations).
+Note: This layer was implemented prior to the release of our atomic operations.
+Counters can now be more effectively implemented using an [atomic operation](http://foundationdb.com/documentation/latest/api-python.html#atomic-operations).
+ * **directory.py** - Directories for administering layers and their respective subspaces.
+Directories are identified by paths analogous to the paths in a Unix-like file system.
  * **pubsub.py** - Message passing according to the publish-subscribe pattern.
 Allows management of feeds and inboxes as well as message delivery.
  * **queue.py** - Queues supporting a high contention mode for multiple clients and an optimized mode for single clients.
  * **simpledoc.py** - A simple, hierarchical data model for storing document-oriented data.
 Supports a powerful plugin capability with indexes.
  * **spatial.py** - A spatial index for 2D points that allows efficient queries of axis-aligned rectangular regions.
 Does dimensionality reduction via a Z-order fractal curve (aka geohash).
  * **stringintern.py** - For interning (aka normalizing, aliasing) commonly-used long strings into shorter representations.
 Maintains the normalization state in the database, as well as a local cache for high performance.
+ * **subspace.py** - Subspaces of keys.
+Should be used to manage namespaces for application data.
  * **vector.py** - Vectors for storing and manipulating potentially sparse arrays.

 Next steps